5 curious coincidences between Australian and North Americans Aboriginal cultures

 1 - They believed in a parallel "world":

-Both cultures respected a parallel and spiritual world where they came looking for vision.
-Australians called this “world” Dream Time.
-The North Americans Objibwa and Lakotas referred to it as "the great mystery", they use the famous Dream Catcher, or Dreamcatcher as a means of connection with the spiritual world, the world of dreams, where they go in search of vision, which would be knowledge .
+Both cultures respected a parallel spiritual world to which they turned for vision.
+The Australians called this "world" Dreamtime.
+The North Americans Objibwa and Lakotas referred to it as "the great mystery", they use the famous Dreamcatcher as a means of connection with the spiritual world, the world of dreams, to which they go in search of vision, which would be knowledge.

-As we delve into other posts, the Australian Aborigines, from the area known as Land of Arnhem are the creators of the didgeridoo.
+As we have explained in other posts, the Australian Aborigines, from the area known as Arnhem Land, are the creators of the didgeridoo.

-Their vision is based on that “they believe in two forms of time; two parallel streams of activity.
-One is objective daily activity, the other is an infinite spiritual cycle called "sleep time," more real than reality itself.Whatever happens in sleep time sets the values, symbols, and laws of Aboriginal society.
-Some people with unusual spiritual powers were believed to have contact with sleep time. ”
+Their vision is based on the fact that "they believe in two forms of time; two parallel streams of activity.
+One is objective everyday activity, the other is an infinite spiritual cycle called "dream time," more real than reality itself.What happens in dream time establishes the values, symbols and laws of Aboriginal society.
+Some people with unusual spiritual powers were believed to have contact with dreamtime. "

 2) The spiritual world was considered the world they came from, and life there is eternal:

-For Australian Aborigines, what they called the Dream Time was reality, while the three-dimensional and transitory world in a physical body (life ), was a kind of illusion.
-The dream time was a parallel spiritual world where they really came from and where they lived eternally.
-It would also be that spiritual dimension where what the American Aboriginal Ojibway creators of the Dreamcatcher, called Gitche Manitou or The Great Spirit and the ancestors, would recidir.
-Australian natives believe that each person exists in an essential way eternally in Dreaming.
-This eternal part existed before the life of the individual begins, and continues to exist when the life of the individual ends. (…) Before plants, animals and humans were created, they were souls who knew that they would acquire physical qualities
+For the Australian Aborigines, what they called the Dreamtime was reality, while the three-dimensional and transitory world in a physical body (life) was a kind of illusion.
+The Dreamtime was a parallel spiritual world where they really came from and where they lived eternally.
+It would also be that spiritual dimension where what the Ojibway American Aborigines, creators of the Dreamcatcher, called Gitche Manitou or The Great Spirit and the ancestors would reside.
+The Australian Aborigines believe that each person essentially exists eternally in the Reverie.
+This eternal part existed before the individual's life began, and continues to exist when the individual's life ends. (...)
+Before plants, animals and humans were created, they were souls who knew that they would acquire physical qualities.

 3) Nature is considered a complete organism, alive and sacred:

 (...)
-Aboriginal people respect the environment and want to be with Nature, because this is their friend.
-Traditional Australian indigenous peoples embrace all phenomena and life as part of a vast and complex reticular system of interrelations whose traces can be traced back to the totemic ancestral spirit beings of "El Soñar".
-In the same way, the Ojibwe, like the Australians, saw themselves as another element of nature; no bigger and less than everything else on earth.
-They held animals and all of nature in high regard.
+Aboriginal people respect the environment and want to be with Nature because Nature is their friend.
+Traditional Australian Indigenous peoples see all phenomena and life as part of a vast and complex reticular system of interrelationships whose traces go back to the totemic ancestral spirit beings of "The Dreaming".
+Similarly, the Ojibwe, like the Australians, saw themselves as just another element of nature; no more and no less than everything else on earth.
+They held animals and all of nature in high esteem.

 4) The search for vision or wisdom:

-One of the focal points of the Objiwe religion was the acquisition of knowledge through dreams or visions.
-Entire ceremonies were dedicated to acquiring these dreams.
-Fasting or abandoning certain needs for a certain period of time was a common practice used to improve the ability to access different dreams or visions (Flett).
-The tribe set aside certain icons to emphasize the importance of dreams.
+One of the central points of the Objiwe religion was the acquisition of knowledge through dreams or visions.
+Entire ceremonies were dedicated to the acquisition of these dreams.
+Fasting or the abandonment of certain necessities for a certain period of time was a common practice used to enhance the ability to access different dreams or visions (Flett).
+The tribe reserved certain icons to emphasize the importance of dreams.
 One of the best known is the Dreamcatcher, which is an object used to catch "good" dreams.
 It refers to visions.
-Good dreams, as I understand it, are those that provide important and revealing visions for the present, the past and the future. future of the person, visions that give meaning to the synchronies that occur in life, to events, to catastrophes and to the deepest inner processes of the soul.
-Furthermore, the tribe had a "dreamer established in his place."
-A dreamer was a tribal visionary who had access to dreams of great importance; Often these dreams were prophetic and used to predict impending danger.
+Good dreams, in my understanding, are those that provide important and revealing visions for the person's present, past and future, visions that make sense of synchronicities occurring in life, events, catastrophes and the deeper inner processes of the soul.
+In addition, the tribe had a "dreamer set in place".
+A dreamer was a seer of the tribe who had access to dreams of great importance; often these dreams were prophetic and were used to predict impending dangers.

-In the Objiwa culture sweat cabins, known as temazcal, played an important role in bringing dreams and healing.
-In the use of sweat cabins for dreams, water was poured on hot rocks to produce steam and all doors were closed, like a sauna.
-Sometimes pine or birch arches were added to the rocks.
+In the Objiwa culture, sweat lodges, known as temazcal, played an important role in dream production and healing.
+In the use of sweat lodges for dreams, water was poured over hot rocks to produce steam and all doors were closed, as in a sauna.
+Sometimes pine or birch bows were added to the rocks.
 This ritual was said to increase the occurrence of dreams, that is, to increase visions.
-Because when we have a problem or obstacle in life, the important thing is to look for a vision, which has the other side, the other world, our real and true Being, the Great Spirit or whatever we want to call it, to say about this event what is its deep meaning, its origin and what is the correct attitude that we must take so that it disappears and we stop creating it in our lives.
-Our superior Being who is in contact with the "sleep time" knows what is the most loving way for ourselves, but if we do not calm our mind and enter that limitless and eternal space, we cannot hear or see anything real.
-So wisely when community members couldn't see clearly they turned to the dreamer, to the objiwas, and to the dream-evocator, to the Australian Aborigines.
+Because when we have a problem or obstacle in life, the important thing is to look for a vision, which has the other side, the other world, our real and true Self, the Great Spirit or whatever we want to call it, to tell about this event what is its deep meaning, its origin and what is the right attitude we should take so that it disappears and we stop creating it in our lives.
+Our higher Self who is in contact with the "dream time" knows which is the most loving way for ourselves, but if we do not calm our mind and enter into that unlimited and eternal space, we will not be able to hear or see anything real.
+That is why, wisely, when the members of the community could not see clearly, they turned to the dreamer, the objiwas, and the dream evoker, the Australian Aborigines.

 5 - A very deep connection with spiders and cobwebs:

-We wonder why these things, such as the Dreamcatchers and Didgeridoo, are so important today, why they produce such a fascination, that it makes that despite the passing of the years, these Objects seem to be increasingly booming and becoming more popular.?
-I believe, as the Dijoma Association blog says, that “our culture is undergoing a necessary change in worldview, the change from seeing everything as a mere lifeless mechanism to seeing it as an organism - full of life, mind, intelligence and soul ”.
-That is the final message that emerges from the legend of the Dream Catcher or Dreamcatcher and from the tales of Dream Time or Dreamtime.
+We wonder why these things, like the Dreamcatchers and the Didgeridoo, are so important today, why they produce such fascination that, despite the passing of the years, these objects seem to be more and more popular.
+I believe, as the Dijoma Association blog says, that "our culture is undergoing a necessary shift in worldview, a shift from seeing everything as a mere lifeless mechanism to seeing it as an organism, full of life, mind, intelligence and soul."
+That is the ultimate message from the legend of the Dreamcatcher and the Dreamtime tales.

-The Dream Catcher has an explanation and origins in a legend, because these American communities, like the Australian ones, shared wisdom through stories that were passed down from generation to generation.
-In American legend the Dream Catcher is related to the spider woman, a goddess who has left this teaching on the circle of life and the network.
-In ancient American traditions, the spider is a representative of ancient wisdom in the archetypal figure of the "Grandmother Spider"; In the Australian Aboriginal tradition, the cobweb serves to protect our dreams.
-In her book "the voices of the desert" Marlo Morgan makes reference in the chapter "The evocative of Dreams" to a ritual with a cobweb to request a dream or vision "The author explains in said book, that everything written in it, is a real story.
+The Dreamcatcher has its explanation and origin in a legend, as these American communities, like the Australian ones, shared wisdom through stories that were passed down from generation to generation.
+In American legend the Dreamcatcher is related to the spider woman, a goddess who has left this teaching about the circle of life and the web.
+In ancient American traditions, the spider represents ancestral wisdom in the archetypal figure of the "Grandmother Spider"; in Australian Aboriginal tradition, the spider web serves to protect our dreams.
+In her book "the voices of the desert" Marlo Morgan refers in the chapter "The evocative of Dreams" to a ritual with a spider web to request a dream or vision "The author explains in the above mentioned book, that everything written in it, is a true story.